 The Oceanário de Lisboa houses some 15,000 living examples of marine flora and fauna from 200 different species, including devil rays, Queensland grouper and a variety of sharks (horn, leopard, whitetip reef, zebra, Port Jackson, sandbar, sandtiger and blacktip).

-Visitors to the Lisbon Oceanarium are also promised a rare glimpse of the delightfully playful sea otter, the smallest marine mammal in the world and arguably the Lisbon Ocenarium’s star attraction.
+Visitors to the Lisbon Oceanarium (indicated on the Google map below) are also promised a rare glimpse of the delightfully playful sea otter, the smallest marine mammal in the world and arguably the Lisbon Ocenarium’s star attraction.

 The main tank holds enough water (5 million litres in total) to fill four Olympic-size swimming pools and can be viewed from both floors of the building through four curved panels, providing a 180-degree angle of vision that gives visitors the impression of being right inside the aquarium.